A compendium of my favourite links, tools and gear

-I’m on so many newsletters and I love many sites (due to my many interests) but I usually forget about them for a while.
+I’m on so many newsletters and I love many sites (I’m a multi-passionate woman) but I usually forget about them for a while.
 So here I’ve made a shortlist, by category, of sites I find interesting and think you may like too.

 Avoiding so many ads following you everywhere and getting a bit more privacy

 Sometimes I get my hands on someone else’s computer and phone, I’m browsing or trying to watch a vide… and I am astounded by the amount of bullshit adds that are all around on the Internet.
 I live in a different reality.
 I get some ads on Youtube music when I’ve not being careful about cookies but otherwise, my Internet experience is quite nice and clear.
 So how can you too live like this?